 Western Sustainable Agriculture Research and Education (SARE)

-The Administrative Council requires that agricultural producers (farmers/ranchers) be involved from start to finish in the planning, design, implementation and educational outreach of any SARE-funded Research and Education project.
+Farmer/Rancher Involvement: Congress mandates that the SARE grant program depart from “business as usual.”
+To that end, the Administrative Council requires that farmers and ranchers (producers) be involved from start to finish in the planning, design, implementation and educational outreach of any SARE-funded Research and Education project.
+Token representation is unacceptable.

-For a definition of Sustainable Agriculture, see the CFP listed in Supporting Documents below.
+For a definition of sustainable agriculture and a list of Western SARE goals, see page 2 of the Call for Proposals document in Supporting Documents below.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.